mojio/mojio-developer-cms/cms/Getting_Started/Authorization/template.md

-## Authentication ##
+## Authorization ##

 Many of the API calls require an authorized user to be associated with the SDK requests.
-After a user successfully logs in a Token object will be returned that contains a token id (GUID), which must be sent in all subsequent HTTP request headers in the field "MojioAPIToken".
+After a user successfully logs in a Token object will be returned that contains a token id (GUID), which must be sent in all subsequent HTTP request headers in the field "MojioAPIToken" or "Authorization : Bearer [Token]".

 Tokens have an expiry date which you are able to set or extend.